Guardian Angel Program

 Mr. Kitters suffered from a severe skin infection with hair-loss, scabs & raw skin areas.
 He needed numerous cultures performed to help find an effective antibiotic, followed by treatment which included steroids and medicated baths.

 Even though his illness made him itchy and very uncomfortable, Mr. Kitters was a trooper throughout treatment.
 With the right medication and a special diet, Mr. Kitters is now in a permanent and loving forever home.
-This was made possible because of the help provided by GA.
+This was made possible because of the help provided by the Guardian Angel Fund.